Safety, traffic concerns expressed at Northside Drive bridge meeting

-Residents expressed safety concerns about the design for the new Northside Drive bridge over Peachtree Creek and are worried the I-75 detour won’t work and drivers will instead clog local roads.
+Residents expressed safety concerns about the design for a new Northside Drive bridge over Peachtree Creek and are worried a I-75 detour won’t work and drivers will instead clog local roads.

 Over 200 people attended an open house on the detours needed to replace the bridge held March 13 at Northside United Methodist Church.